AlexJReid/joedisplay/AWSIOT.md

 This Lambda receives events from the above IoT rule action.
 Using values from the event, it requests data from the Transport API, converts the response into a _display event_ and writes it to the _display input topic_.
 This causes the panel to update.

+A nice side effect of this is that third party API credentials do not need to live on the display device.

 Some applications may have a constant stream of events readily available, rendering this _pull_ approach unnecessary.
 Instead the _event producer_ could subscribe to an SNS topic, Kinesis stream, Kafka topic, web socket API, etc and continually convert the outside events/notifications into _display events_ that get written to the _display input topic_ in the same way.

 Code: [event_producer.py](transport/event_producer.py)